-As noted in Section 5.6, ASP applicants are not permitted to re-apply or re-submit an application to the ASP once the results of the ASP evaluation are complete.
+As noted in Section 5.6: Restrictions, ASP applicants are not permitted to re-apply or re-submit an application to the ASP once the results of the ASP evaluation are complete.

-[ICANN org to add withdrawals language here once available]
+An applicant may withdraw its ASP application at any time, from the point of application submission throughout the application submission period.
+Once an application has been withdrawn, it may not be resubmitted.

+If an applicant qualifies for support, but no longer intends to submit a gTLD application, they are required to notify ICANN org via the ASP Application System.
+The ASP deposit submitted to ICANN org can be refunded once ICANN org receives notification that the supported applicant no longer intends to submit a gTLD application.
+ICANN will ensure that any refunds are processed as quickly and efficiently as possible.

 ASP Application Evaluation

-The ASP application evaluation will occur in two phases:
+The evaluation of ASP applications will take place in two phases:

 ICANN org-managed General Business Due Diligence Screening evaluation.

-Independent third-party vendor-managed evaluation.
+Third-party vendor-managed evaluation.

-[ICANN org will utilize the ASP criteria and indicators to conduct the General Business Due Diligence Screening evaluation.
-After an ASP applicant has passed the General Business Due Diligence Screening, the application will be shared, confidentially through the ASP Application System, with the independent third-party vendor solely for the purpose of conducting subsequent evaluations.].
+ICANN org will utilize the ASP criteria and indicators to conduct the General Business Due Diligence screening.
+After an ASP applicant has passed the General Business Due Diligence screening, the application will be shared (confidentially through the ASP Application System) with the third-party vendor solely for the purpose of conducting subsequent evaluations.

-As described in the proceeding section, the third-party vendor is responsible for convening SARPs, composed of experts necessary to assess the ASP criteria categories.
+As described in the proceeding section, the third-party vendor is responsible for convening SARPs.
+These panels are composed of vendors with the necessary expertise to assess the ASP criteria categories.

 Support Applicant Review Panels

-A third-party vendor to ICANN will administer and manage the ASP evaluations after applicants pass ICANN’s General Business Due Diligence Screening evaluation.
-The third-party vendor will establish SARPs composed of relevant experts to conduct evaluations against the remaining criteria categories: public responsibility due diligence, financial need, financial stability, and eligible entities.
-The third-party vendor will be required to comply with ICANN’s Code of Conduct and Conflicts of Interest Guidelines for the New gTLD Program: Next Round [Link to current draft]
+A third-party vendor to ICANN will administer and manage the ASP evaluations after applicants pass ICANN’s General Business Due Diligence screening.
+The third-party vendor will establish SARPs composed of experts to conduct evaluations against the remaining criteria categories: Section 5.2: Public Responsibility Due Diligence, Section 5.3: Financial Need, Section 5.4: Financial Viability, and Section 5.5: Eligible Entity Categories.
+The third-party vendor will be required to comply with ICANN’s Code of Conduct and Conflicts of Interest Guidelines for the New gTLD Program: Next Round [Link to current draft].
+The panelists assigned to each application in the ASP Application System will be required to attest that there are no conflicts of interest in evaluating the application.

-The vendor will ensure that the assembled reviewers have the knowledge and experience required to provide high-quality, well-informed evaluations, and do not have a conflict of interest that would disqualify them from providing this service without bias.
-The vendor should also have the capability to formulate SARPs that are diverse in terms of geography, language, race/ethnicity, and gender.
+The vendor will ensure that the assembled reviewers have the relevant knowledge and experience required to provide high-quality, well-informed evaluations, and do not have a conflict of interest that would disqualify them from providing this service without bias.
+The vendor will also have the capability to formulate SARPs that are diverse in terms of geography, language, race/ethnicity, and gender.

 Recognizing that the ASP criteria categories are distinct and may require different evaluative capabilities, the third-party vendor may establish several SARPs to fully assess the applicant.
-Organizing the evaluation in this way is consistent with research findings on other globally recognized programs.
+Organizing the evaluation in this way is consistent with research findings on other globally recognized programs (for more information see Section: Review Panels (pg.
+40) of the Survey of Globally Recognized Procedures for Financial Assistance Programs.)

 The SARP will conduct evaluations on the ASP applications it receives from ICANN org and submit application evaluation results to ICANN org on an ongoing basis.
-Evaluations will be conducted on a pass/fail basis against each required criterion and its related indicators (see Section 5).
+Evaluations will be conducted on a pass/fail basis against each required criterion and its related indicators (see Section 5: Evaluation Phases and Categories).

 Assessment

-To qualify for support, applicants must pass all criteria, based upon the identified criterion indicators and required documentation.
-Applications will be evaluated on a pass/fail basis according to each required criterion and related indicator(s).
-Please see Figure 2. for a high-level ASP evaluation flowchart.
+To qualify for support, applicants must meet all criteria, based upon the identified criterion indicators, and required documentation and will be evaluated on a pass/fail basis.
+See Figure 2 for a high-level flowchart of the evaluation process.